aadityapawar/playwright-ts-sportsbet/README.md

  - Loggers can be added for more debugging
  - global set up and teardown can be implemented
  - Running test in different test enviornments can be implemented
- - We can configure all the pages links and assert them as we navigate through the pages.
+ - We can configure all the pages urls and assert them as we navigate through the pages.
  - As framework grows, we can add small utils and methods to handle scenarios in placeBets.

 ### Problems encountered and possible solution approach
- - Element locators are dynamic in nature for responsive browser dimention e.g. for width 420 pixel, we can make it more robust by controller class which detects browser size and use the element locators accordingly.
+ - Element locators are dynamic in nature for responsive browser dimention e.g. for width 420 pixel, we can make it more robust by controller class which detects browser size and use element locators accordingly.

  - As we don't know what horse races are happening on which we are going to place bets so it is cureently handled at the runtime and make it more suitable as per the requirements.